PM Narendra Modi congratulates Mohun Bagan on winning 2019-20 I-League | Goal.com

 India’s honourable Prime Minister Narendra Modi congratulated Indian football and Kolkata giants Mohun Bagan on winning the 2019-20 I-League title on Sunday.

-Modi took Twitter to convey his wishes for the Mariners who were presented the I-League trophy.
+Modi took Twitter to convey his wishes for the Mariners who were presented the I-League trophy on Sunday in Kolkata.
 The Prime Minister’s Tweet read, “Congratulations to the players, staff and fans of the illustrious Mohun Bagan for emerging as I-League Champions!
 Indeed, a joyful occasion."

 Congratulations to the players, staff and fans of the illustrious @Mohun_Bagan for emerging as @ILeagueOfficial Champions!
 Indeed, a joyful occasion. #Champion5— Narendra Modi (@narendramodi) October 18, 2020